kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 Horizon servers provide REST API access to the Kin Blockchain.
 There are two Horizon server endpoints: one for the production environment and one for testing.
 Kin SDKs come preconfigured with variables to pick which blockchain environment to use.

-## Key Pair
+## Keypair

-A combination of a public key (public address) and private key (private seed) generated when a local (client) account is created
+A keypair is a combination of a public key (public address) and private key (private seed) generated when a local (client) account is created.
+There is a one-to-one correspondence between the private key and the public key created by means of a cryptographic algorithm.
+This correspondence is asymmetrical, that is, the public key can be easily derived from the private key, but the private key cannot be obtained from the public key.
+This property of a keypair is used for securing Kin transactions on the blockchain.
+The private key is supposed to be stored securely by the owner of the account, whereas the public key serves as the identifier of the account on the blockchain and thus can be freely exposed to anyone.
+Each transaction sent from a local account to the blockchain is signed with a signature derived from the private key (without disclosing it).
+The blockchain uses the public key held by the blockchain account to verify that the signature is valid, i.e., created by the owner of the corresponding private key.

 ## Kin Blockchain